 Most laptops come with 8GB of RAM, with entry-level offerings sporting 4GB and top-tier machines packing 16GB — even up to 32GB for the most powerful gaming notebooks.
 As previously mentioned, tablet and laptop needs are converging, but most users feel comfortable running more complex programs on laptops, which means RAM has a more important role here.

-You’d only need to go past that if you perform extremely exacting tasks, like editing huge video or photo files — the kind of thing you’d normally do on a desktop.
+You’d only need to go past that if you perform certain tasks, like editing huge video or photo files — the kind of thing you’d normally do on a desktop.
 Most people don’t use a laptop for such tasks, but if you do, buying enough RAM is crucial.
 It’s more difficult to upgrade RAM in a laptop (or, in some recent models, impossible) compared to a desktop, so buying what you need at the start is paramount.

 How much RAM for desktops?

 An upgrade to 32GB is a good idea for enthusiasts and the average workstation user.
-Serious workstation users may go further than 32GB, but be prepared for higher costs if you want speed or fancy features like RGB lighting.
+Serious workstation users may go further than 32GB but be prepared for higher costs if you want speed or fancy features like RGB lighting.
 Anything beyond that is the realm of extreme specialty rigs equipped to handle huge datasets, staggeringly large video files, or niche programs designed for researchers, corporations, or government.

-While RAM isn’t all that expensive, remember it’s the easiest component to upgrade in a desktop PC.
+RAM isn’t that expensive, and it’s the easiest component to upgrade in a desktop PC — laptops too in many cases.
 Buying a generous amount is wise, but don’t go crazy.
 There’s not much reason for a gamer to exceed 32GB for now, and no reason to exceed 16GB if all you want to do is watch Netflix.

 - What is RAM?

-- The best laptops for 2020
+- The best desktop computers for 2021